The area that includes modern Delray Beach Florida was first mentioned in history during the Seminole Wars.

 Bahamian workers settled in the area and convinced their relatives to emigrate as well.

-By the turn of the century, Delray's affordable lots and strategic location attracted Japanese pineapple farmers who estabslished Yamato Colony, where Boca Raton Airport and Florida Atlantic University sit today.
-Delray Beach FL quickly became one of the Florida's most multicultural cities.
+The colony was on land where Boca Raton Airport and Florida Atlantic University sit today.
+Delray Beach quickly became one of the Florida's most multicultural cities.

 This melange of cultural influences is still apparent in Delray Beach today.

 I lived on my boat for a brief period at Delray Harbor Club on the Intracoastal Waterway.
-I was within a walk of many great dining and cultural opportunities.

 DELRAY BEACH FL ATTRACTIONS